marcato15/c9.ide.language.javascript.eslint/README.md

 # Cloud9 Eslint plugin

 This plugin allows you to use a custom `.eslintrc` file with AWS's Cloud9 IDE.
+The original plugin would only work with a global version of eslint.